bruce/goose/README.md

     <% end %>

 Remember, we need to tell the layout where to put the breadcrumbs.
-We just defined teh content for `:breadcrumbs`, so we'll add a matching `yield` to our `application.html.erb`:
+We just defined the content for `:breadcrumbs`, so we'll add a matching `yield` to our `application.html.erb`:

     <%= yield :breadcrumbs %>